AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Symptoms of cognitive overload:

-• Concentration difficulties and increased forgetfulness
+• Trouble concentrating and increased forgetfulness

-• Impaired decision-making ability, even with trivial questions
+• Impaired decision-making, even on trivial questions

-• Mental exhaustion ("Brain Fog")
+• Mental exhaustion ("brain fog")

-• Increased irritability
+• Greater irritability

 The problem with "productive despite interruptions"